Sabre (comics)

-Sabre (subtitled Slow Fade of an Endangered Species), published in August 1978, is the title of an American graphic novel.
-Created by writer Don McGregor and artist Paul Gulacy, it was published by Eclipse Enterprises, whose eventual division Eclipse Comics would publish a spin-off comic-book series.
-It was one of the first graphic novels and the first to be distributed in comic book shops.
+Sabre is the title of a creator-owned American graphic novel, first published in August 1978.
+Created by writer Don McGregor and artist Paul Gulacy, it was published by Eclipse Enterprises, later known as Eclipse Comics.
+It was one of the first American graphic novels, and the first to be distributed solely in comic book shops via the direct market.
+The story is a science fiction swashbuckler in which the self-consciously romantic rebel Sabre and his companion Melissa Siren fight the mercenary Blackstar Blood and others to achieve freedom and strike a blow for individuality.